Church's Ministry Among Jewish People: Overseas mission

 In response to changing attitudes towards outreach and the Jewish people, the society has changed its name several times over the years, first to Church Missions to Jews, then The Church's Mission to the Jews, followed by The Church's Ministry Among the Jews, and finally to the current name of The Church's Ministry Among Jewish People, which was adopted in 1995.
+It operates under the governance of the Vincent Society.

-The society's historic archives are stored by the Bodleian Library in Oxford.
-A history of the society was published in 1991.
+The society's historic archives are stored by the Bodleian Library in Oxford and University College London.
+Histories of the society were published in 1908 and 1991.

 Current activities

 The organisation is one of the ten official mission agencies of the Church of England.
-It currently has branches in the United Kingdom, Israel, Ireland, France, the USA, Canada, South Africa, Hong Kong and Australia.
+It currently has branches in the United Kingdom, Israel, Ireland, France, the US, Canada, South Africa, Hong Kong and Australia.

 The organisation marked its bicentenary in 2009 with four special church services around the United Kingdom.

 Current issues

 The missionary focus of CMJ attracts criticism from the Jewish community who regard such activities as highly detrimental to Jewish-Christian relations.
 For example, Rabbi Shmuel Arkush of Operation Judaism, a Jewish organisation dedicated to opposing missionaries, has called for CMJ to be disbanded.

 In 1992, George Carey became the first Archbishop of Canterbury in 150 years to decline to be the Patron of CMJ, a decision that was praised by Jewish leaders and reported as the front-page headline in The Jewish Chronicle.
 Subsequent reports confirmed that the Archbishop, the most senior figure in the Anglican Church, did not wish to endorse the organisation's missionary work, which he felt was damaging to interfaith relations.

 In addition, CMJ has often adopted a Zionist position, and expressed the view that the Jewish people deserved a state in the Holy Land decades before Zionism began as a movement, in accordance with the Restorationism of its founders.
 It supported the establishment of the state of Israel in 1948 and continues to engage in pro-Israel advocacy.
 This has drawn criticism from opponents such as Stephen Sizer.
 A detailed response to Sizer's criticisms was produced by the then General Director of CMJ, Tony Higton.

 A further source of tension has been the unusual situation whereby the Anglican Bishop in Jerusalem did not receive jurisdiction over Christ Church, Jerusalem once St. George's Cathedral, Jerusalem was constructed in 1899.
 Many of the bishops have not shared CMJ's convictions or their desire to take the gospel to the Jewish community, but Christ Church belongs to CMJ, which has always had the status of an independent Anglican society, and consequently the bishops do not have control over the church or its activities.